 “I want my first skiing experience to be in a fun and friendly environment that is full of new adventures and new friends and leaves me excited for the next lesson.”

-Our aim is to make sure that every kid that starts their skiing journey with us starts in the right way, setting them up for success not only in their first holiday but more importantly for the rest of their skiing life.
-We aim to not only teach your kids how to ski but also to help you become part of this fun journey as well.
+Our aim is to make sure that every child that starts their skiing journey with us starts in the right way, setting them up for success not only in their first holiday but more importantly for the rest of their skiing life.
+We aim to not only teach your children how to ski but also to help you become part of this fun journey as well.

 You have skied for at least one full week.
 You may have skied more and enjoy exploring the green and blue slopes.